Mina-Amir/trufla/README.md

 ### `Download or clone the repo to your local machine`

-<code> git clone </code>
+<code> git clone git@github.com:Mina-Amir/trufla.git</code>

 ### `yarn run start-db`

-This will strat the dummy database at (http://localhost:3000)
+This will start the dummy database at (http://localhost:3000)

 ### `yarn start`

 Runs the app in the development mode.
-It will ask you to run the project on a different port like 3001 since te defult port (3000) is already taken by the database.<br />
+It will ask you to run the project on a different port like 3001 since the default port (3000) is already taken by the database.<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br />